Emiley Parker

 The program has been overhauled, with the CMS dedicating the program to the exchange of health information and patient data as well as encouraging medical professionals to implement Certified Electronic Health Records (EHR) technology.

 It's no surprise that more vendors are switching to Cloud-Based EMR software.
 Cloud-based EMR software systems can cut down on steep upfront costs that otherwise would be spent on client servers, and they can even be hosted from any device with an internet connection and web browser, making them a much more convenient option.
-Research has found that only 25% of practitioners are interested in a web-based EMR system, whilst 50% are willing to have it as an initial model that eventually transitions to cloud-based.
+Research has found that only 25% of practitioners are interested in a web-based EMR system, while 50% are willing to have it as an initial model that eventually transitions to a cloud-based.

 The EHR software industry is quickly widening its range of practice types to become accessible to a wider range of healthcare services.
 The number of people who lack the time and knowledge in health IT is increasing each year.
 This makes optimizing these EMR software solutions more difficult as they must now cater to different needs.
 Douglas W. Bowerman, MD, predicts we will see a “continued trend towards accessibility” in Electronic Health Records software, both in terms of how we access them – on mobile, for instance – and who can access the EHR software.